The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 - You keep redesigning instead of shipping

-Constraints are a feature.
-They stop you from rebuilding your homepage every weekend.
+Squarespace gives you constraints.
+Constraints are actually a feature.
+They stop you from rebuilding your homepage every weekend because you can't.

 Pick Squarespace if: